 Why might this be?
 When I went, in 2015, Myanmar had only recently re-opened its doors to tourists after a long period of military dictatorship.
 That means people hadn’t had time to get annoyed with tourists, or jaded.
 In places like Thailand it feels like everyone just looks at you and sees dollar signs in their eyes like some sort of cartoon character: everyone is out to rinse you for all they can get.
 Myanmar may get like that eventually too, but for now, people are still just genuinely pleased to see visitors.
 They’re happy that you’ve taken the trouble to visit their country, they know you’re going to experience their culture and spend your money in the local community, and they really do want you to have a nice time and leave with a positive impression.

 I spotted this lady while hiking in the hills near Kalaw.
 She was hoeing the ground, and didn’t look up for ages.
 I could see the opportunity for a photo, but it was no good with her looking down at the ground.
 I waited… and got totally left behind by my group.
 Then a guy came past on a motorbike – clearly someone she knew.
 He spotted me standing on the edge of the field with the camera poised and said something which made her laugh – and I got the exact photo I’d been waiting for.

-I found the markets to be especially great places to photograph people.
+I found Myanmar’s markets to be especially great places to take portrait photos of people.
 Markets are my favourite kind of place for taking photos: they are always so full of life, and people, and interesting things, and hustle and bustle.
 And Myanmar’s markets were no exception.
-And yet again, market traders sitting waiting for customers were more than happy to let me take their photo.
+Yet again, market traders sitting waiting for customers were more than happy to let me take their portraits in Myanmar.

 If you want to read more about my trip to Myanmar, check out some of my other posts: